-In the month of March people all over the country are celebrating 20 years of kicking butts and the Council on Chemical Abuse (COCA) is joining in on the celebration!
+In the month of March people all over the country are celebrating over 20 years of kicking butts and the Council on Chemical Abuse (COCA) is joining in on the celebration!
 Kick Butts Day is a national day designed to educate and empower teens to say no to tobacco.
-This year the Council is recognizing Kick Butts Day during the week of March 16.

-Friday, March 20 JROTC cadets from the Reading Intermediate High School will be joining COCA staff to educate students at 13th and Green Elementary about the harmful effects of tobacco.
+Also in celebration of Kick Butts Day and World No Tobacco Day, JROTC cadets from the Reading Intermediate High School will be joining COCA staff to educate students at 13th and Green Elementary about the harmful effects of tobacco.
 The education and activities will be lead by the students with staff monitoring.
 We are excited to have passionate students joining us!
-(This was reschedule to Tuesday, March 31, due to weather.)

 Check out COCA’s event on the National Kick Butts Day Activity Map HERE.